2025

 For past calendar and annals of history, see the History pages.

-In the Virtual Meeting world, Boston PM participates in three sets of meetings:
+In the Virtual Meeting world, Boston PM participates in two sets of meetings:

 (A few of our older, in-person Boston.pm meetings (2014-2015) are on YouTube mostly when we had a remote speaker via YouTube/Hangouts, but we haven’t been adding to this collection.)